 Optimizing Recurring Payment Systems

-Some types of “subscription” businesses are inherently better off ACH payments instead of credit or debit card payments.
-Landlords, utility companies, insurance providers, and educational services (e.g., those that charge tuition) are a few examples of organizations that are better off collecting an ABA and checking account number for recurring ACH payments.
+Some types of recurring payments are better off using ACH instead of credit or debit cards.
+Landlords, utility companies, insurance providers, and educational services (e.g., those that charge tuition) are a few examples of organizations that are better off collecting an ABA and checking account numbers for recurring ACH payments.

 In addition to the fact that banking numbers never change, ACH fees are significantly lower – usually a fixed amount less than a dollar rather than a percentage that would significantly eat away at card sales.
 If you are collecting rent payments over $2,000, would you rather pay a dollar per transaction or 3% in the form of $60?